 Bangor ME Restaurants

 The cocktail list at 11 Central is titled “Be Merry.”
 And that’s exactly how diners feel in this brick-walled, art-filled contemporary restaurant.
 Flatbreads and locavore dishes bring locals and visitors back time after time.
 Patrons navigate the latest specialty cocktail list while sitting around a humongous ameba-shaped bar.
 The mood at 11 Central is merry indeed.

 This wood-stove, local family-farm sourced upscale restaurant, can be found at Residence Inn a bit out of town.
 And very worth the short drive.

 EAT: Locals also love

-Bagel Central for coffee and college vibe.
-Fiddlehead for locavore fine dining and Paddy Murphy’s for beer and Irish pub grub.
+Bagel Central for coffee and a college vibe.
+Paddy Murphy’s for beer and Irish pub grub.
 One enthusiastic local reader suggested, “Dysart’s on the Odlin Road (a classically unique truck stop).
-Nicky’s Cruise-In Diner on Union Street close to the airport.
 Fairmount Market on Hammond Street (you MUST try the freshest egg salad sub in the world).”

 Bangor is not known for its B&B’s but it has a nice selection of chain hotels.
 Residence Inn, right next door to the Cross Insurance Convention Center takes the prize.
 Rooms are sleek and pristine in chocolate hues that pop with colorful accessories and art.

-Bedding is dreamy, but the shower in the handsome bathroom is the star amenity: with a curved glass door and large enough for two, it’s the ultimate indulgence for a road-weary visitor.
+The bedding is dreamy, but the shower in the handsome bathroom is the star amenity: with a curved glass door and large enough for two, it’s the ultimate indulgence for a road-weary visitor.
 There’s one perk for guests who want a nice meal without leaving the hotel.
 Timber Kitchen and Bar, is right off the lobby.
-Rooms $127-$229 include hot breakfast.